Tuesday, March 3, 2020

 You don’t expect the number 1 Test side to be such, do you?

-The number one Test team should be conquerer of the world like Clive Lloyd’s West Indies and Steve Waugh and Ricky Ponting’s Australia.
+The number one Test team should be the conqueror of the world like Clive Lloyd’s West Indies and Steve Waugh and Ricky Ponting’s Australia.

-What we just see these days are nothing but home track bullies.
+What we just see these days are nothing but home-track bullies.

-The state of New Zealand would be similar when they would tour India – rank-turners would devour them in no time.
+The state of New Zealand would be similar when they tour India – rank-turners would devour them in no time.

 But cricket really needs the flavour of aura of invincibility.
 Those dominating sides of West Indies and Australia brought a certain charm to the game – the charm of witnessing each and every bit of greatness, which comes once in a generation.
-Cricket needs a Lloyd, Richards, Ponting, Marshall, Warne, Waugh, Greenidge, Gilchrist, McGrath, Holding and co to make this generation realize about the warriors who possessed the qualities of Alexander the Great!
+Cricket needs Lloyd, Richards, Ponting, Marshall, Warne, Waugh, Greenidge, Gilchrist, McGrath, Holding and co to make this generation realize the warriors who possessed the qualities of Alexander the Great!

 Thank You